nixlang-wiki/nixlang-wiki/nix/packaging/index.md

 Nix can be used to build and package software, libraries, files, or just about anything.
 Packages in `nix` are also called [derivations](/nix/derivation).

-This page will explain the basics of creating a derivation in nix.
+> This page explains the basic function for creating a derivation in nix.
 It's very bare bones as `nix` is written to be able to package nearly anything.
-But fear not, [nixpkgs](/nix/nixpkgs/index) has a few builders/packagers for different languages, frameworks, and more.
+See [mkDerivation](/nix/packaging/mkDerivation) for a **higher level** wrapper and others built on top of that.
-Check out the side bar for guide on how to use them
+{.is-warning}

 ## The basic derivation